-Movie theaters don’t actually make the bulk of their profits from movie ticket sales — concession sales are the real moneymakers, reports Yahoo Movies.
+Movie theaters don’t actually make the bulk of their profits from movie ticket sales — concession sales are the real moneymakers.
 So eat before you head to a show.
 Or if you’re a little more daring, sneak in your own snacks.

 5. Not Planning Meals Ahead of Time

-Keep your grocery budget under control by planning out your meals and shopping accordingly.
-One of my favorite meal-planning apps comes from Food.com.
-It combines meal planning and money saving all in one app.
+You can save money on groceries by planning out your meals and shopping accordingly.
+A great meal-planning app comes from Food.com.
+It combines meal planning and money-saving all in one app.

 6. Grocery Shopping Without a List